Hieromon/AutoConnect/mkdocs/menu.md

 ## <i class="fa fa-bars"></i> Right on top

 Currently, AutoConnect supports four menus.
-Undermost menu returns to home path of its sketch.
+Undermost menu as "HOME" returns to the home path of its sketch.

-- **Configure new AP** : Configure SSID and Password for new access point.
+- **Configure new AP**: Configure SSID and Password for new access point.
-- **Open SSIDs** : Opens the past SSID which has been established connection from EEPROM.
+- **Open SSIDs**: Opens the past SSID which has been established connection from EEPROM.
-- **Disconnect** : Disconnects current connection.
+- **Disconnect**: Disconnects current connection.
-- **Reset...** : Rest the ESP8266 module.
+- **Reset...**: Rest the ESP8266 module.
-- **HOME** : Return to user home page.
+- **HOME**: Return to user home page.

 <img src="../images/menu.png" style="width:280px;" />

 ## <i class="fa fa-bars"></i> Configure new AP

 Scan all available access point and display it.
 Strength and security of the detected AP are marked.
 The <i class="fa fa-lock"></i> is indicated for the SSID that needs a security key. "**Hidden:**" means the number of hidden SSIDs discovered.
-Enter SSID and Passphrase and tap "**apply**" to try connection.
+Enter SSID and Passphrase and tap "**apply**" to starts a connection.

 <img src="../images/newap.png" style="border-style:solid;border-width:1px;border-color:lightgrey;width:280px;" />

 ## <i class="fa fa-bars"></i> Open SSIDs

 Once it was established connection, its SSID and Password will be stored to the EEPROM of ESP8266 automatically.
 The **Open SSIDs** menu reads the saved SSID credentials from the EEPROM.
 The stored credential data are listed by the SSID as shown below.
 Its label is a clickable button.
-To tap the SSID button starts connection it.
+Tap the SSID button, starts connection it.

 <img src="../images/open.png" style="border-style:solid;border-width:1px;border-color:lightgrey;width:280px;" />

 ## <i class="fa fa-bars"></i> Disconnect

 Disconnect ESP8266 from the current connection.
-After the menu tapped, AutoConnect menu cannot be accessed.
-Once disconnected, you will need to set the SSID again to connect to the WLAN.
+It can also reset the ESP8266 automatically after disconnection by instructing with using [API](api.md#autoreset) in the sketch.

-It can also reset the ESP8266 automatically after being disconnected from the [API](api.md#autoreset) used in the sketch.
+After tapping "Disconnect", you will not be able to reach the AutoConnect menu.
+Once disconnected, you will need to set the SSID again for connecting the WLAN.

 ## <i class="fa fa-bars"></i> Reset...

-Reset the ESP8266, it will be rebooted.
-After rebooting complete, the ESP8266 begins establishing the previous connection by WIFI_STA mode and the *esp8266ap* as SoftAP disappears from the WLAN.
+Reset the ESP8266, it will start rebooting.
+After rebooting complete, the ESP8266 begins establishing the previous connection with WIFI_STA mode, and *esp8266ap* of an access point will disappear from WLAN.

 <img src="../images/resetting.png" style="width:280px;" />